jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_05_load_data_into_the_data_warehouse.md

     GO
     ```

-    Notice the FIELDTERMINATO` and ROWTERMINATOR properties that enable the code to correctly parse the file.
+    Notice the FIELDTERMINATOR` and ROWTERMINATOR properties that enable the code to correctly parse the file.

 2. Run the script.